 Taking a significant next step in the evolution of Feast it Forward, Katie and partners purchased an existing building and lot in downtown Napa across from Oxbow Public Market.
 This home was in terrible shape (one of its previous uses was as a drug lab).
 Over the course of two years the home was lifted – moved to another part of the property, a new foundation was poured and eventually the home was returned to its existing site.
 However due to its poor condition, most of the original house was completely gutted and visitors to the site today would not even recognize what was the original structure.

 The Studio by Feast it Forward (or simply called The Studio) opened in June 2018.
-This two story building houses an “experiential showroom”, as Katie calls it – with a focus on wine, food and music.
+Within just a couple of years, this space seems like it has been an integral part of the downtown Napa scene for much longer.
+This two story building houses an “experiential showroom”, as Katie calls it with a focus on wine, food and music.
 There are more than 40 tasting rooms open to the public by walk-in in downtown Napa – all of which we have personally visited and written about.
 Each is different in their own way but at the same time, most are similar to each other.
-This one is not similar to any of them – it is not a typical tasting room.
-That much should be evident immediately from the outside – a red piano decorated with graffiti greets visitors and is available for any visitor with the necessary skills to play.
+This one is not similar to any of them; it is not a typical tasting room.
+That much should be evident immediately from the outside; a red piano decorated with graffiti greets visitors and is available for any visitor with the necessary skills to play.

 And parlaying her skills for design into a business using Feast it Forward as a prime example, Katie offers interior design services.